DjangoGirls/tutorial/en/django_admin/README.md

 ![Django admin](images/django_admin3.png)

-Go to Posts and experiment a little bit with it.
+Go to BlogPosts and experiment a little bit with it.
 Add five or six blog posts.
 Don't worry about the content –- it's only visible to you on your local computer -- you can copy-paste some text from this tutorial to save time. :)

 Make sure that at least two or three posts (but not all) have the publish date set.
 It will be helpful later.